bbauska/Coursera-Bootstrap/readme.md

 which case, the contents of the navigation bar will spread over the entire width of your screen.

-Inside the navigation bar, I\'m going to adding a class to an a tag here.
+Inside the navigation bar, I&apos;m going to adding a class to an a tag here.

 This class which I call as navbar-brand, allows me to display some